DineshkRaja/WeatherApplication/README.md

 Weather App:
-1. Created weather app using https://open-meteo.com/en/docs
+1. **Weather App Creation:** The weather app has been developed using the Open Meteo API, providing accurate and up-to-date weather information.
-2. Get weather forecast for a current location using GPS
+2. **GPS Integration:** Implemented GPS functionality to fetch weather data for the user's current location, ensuring real-time updates.
-3. Get a forecast for the next 7 days
+3. **7-Day Forecast:** Developed a feature that displays the weather forecast for the next 7 days, allowing users to plan.
-4. Cache the API data to the database and load it while the user is offline and sync it when he is online
+4. **Data Caching:** Utilized the Room Database for efficient data caching.
+The app seamlessly loads cached data when offline and syncs it with the server when online.
-5. More features added
+5. **Additional Features:** Today's hourly weather status list is shown and the 7-day weather detail view is implemented.

-Tech stacks to use:
+Tech Stack:
-1. Language - Kotlin
+1. Language: Kotlin
-2. Design Pattern - MVVM
+2. Database: Room
-3. Local Database - Room Database
+3. Network Calls: Retrofit
-4. Networking - Retrofit
+4. Image Caching: Glide
-5. Image caching library - Glide
+5. Layout Markup: XML
-6. UI - XML
+6.Dependency Injection: Dagger-Hilt
-7. Dependency injection - Dagger Hilt
+7. Architecture: MVVM